iworks-education/study-datalake/README.md

 If the table already exist, you can delete: `aws dynamodb delete-table --table-name study --endpoint-url http://localhost:8000`

 3. Start the SAM local API.
- - On a Mac: `sam local start-api --env-vars src/test/resources/test_environment_mac.json`
+ - On a Mac: `sam local start-api --env-vars src/test/resources/test_environment_mac.json --skip-pull-image --warm-containers eager`
  - On Windows: `sam local start-api --env-vars src/test/resources/test_environment_windows.json`
  - On Linux: `sam local start-api --env-vars src/test/resources/test_environment_linux.json`

+ OBS:

- OBS:  If you already have the container locally (in your case the java8), then you can use --skip-pull-image to remove the download
+ (1) If you already have the container locally (in your case the java8), then you can use --skip-pull-image to remove the download
+ (2) --warm-containers eager: Specifies how AWS SAM CLI manages containers for each function.
+ Two modes are available:
+ EAGER: Containers for all functions are loaded at startup and persist between invocations.
+ LAZY:  Containers are only loaded when each function is first invoked.
+Those containers persist for additional invocations.

 If the previous command ran successfully you should now be able to hit the following local endpoint to invoke the functions rooted at `http://localhost:3000/study/{topic}?starts=2020-01-02&ends=2020-02-02`.